Mark Helprin: Honors and accomplishments

 A Fellow of the American Academy in Rome and a former Guggenheim Fellow, Helprin has been awarded the National Jewish Book Award for Ellis Island and Other Stories and the Prix de Rome from the American Academy and Institute of Arts and Letters.

 He is also a senior fellow at the Claremont Institute for the Study of Statesmanship and Political Philosophy.
 In 1996 he served as a foreign policy advisor and speechwriter to presidential candidate Bob Dole.

+In 1997, A City in Winter won the World Fantasy Award for Best Novella.

 In May 2006, the New York Times Book Review published a list of American novels, compiled from the responses to a short letter [from the NYT Book Review] to a couple of hundred prominent writers, critics, editors and other literary sages that asked them to identify "'the single best work of American fiction published in the last 25 years.'"
 Among the 22 books to have received multiple votes was Helprin's Winter's Tale.

-In 2006 Helprin received the Peggy V. Helmerich Distinguished Author Award.
+In 2006, Helprin received the Peggy V. Helmerich Distinguished Author Award.
 This award is presented annually by the Tulsa Library Trust.

-On November 8, 2010, in New York City, Helprin was awarded the 2010 Salvatori Prize in the American Founding by the Claremont Institute.
+In November 2010, in New York City, Helprin was awarded the 2010 Salvatori Prize in the American Founding by the Claremont Institute.

-A City in Winter won the World Fantasy Award for Best Novella in 1997.